Useful Tips for Mixing Kick and Bass

-As you probably already know, it’s all about that bass.
-In today’s popular electronic genres, your mix largely depends on how you control the low-end of the frequency spectrum.
+As you probably already know, it's all about that bass.
+In today's popular electronic genres, your mix largely depends on how you control the low end of the frequency spectrum.
 Mixing and affecting low-end is a rather complex skill that requires time, practice, and an understanding of the techniques involved.
+Therefore, this tutorial will walk you through the step-by-step production of a bass-dominant Psy-Trance track in the SoundBridge: DAW.

 It is important to remember that your initial choice of kick-drum is crucial.
 Therefore, select one that feels right to you.
-Make sure it has a good “punch” and a clean, low “oomph.”
+Ensure it has a good "punch" and a clean, low "oomph."
 It should be dry (no echo, reverb, or modulation).
-A spectrum analyzer can be useful to see these dominant peaks, but it is just as important to use your ears.
-Once you’re confident with the sample, leave it for now.
+A spectrum analyzer can be helpful to see these dominant peaks, but using your ears is just as important.
+Once you're confident with the sample, leave it for now.

 In Massive's oscillator drop-down menu, select the "Square - Saw 1" waveform (Massive's oscillator will default to this waveform upon opening).

-- Move the “Wt-position” to the right so that the oscillator is generating a true sawtooth wave (12 o’clock is a 50/50 hybrid of a square and saw wave.
-7 o’clock is a perfect square wave…)
+- Move the "Wt-position" to the right so that the oscillator generates a true sawtooth wave (12 o'clock is a 50/50 hybrid of a square and saw wave.
+7 o'clock is a perfect square wave...)

 - Tune the oscillator to -24 (two octaves down) in the pitch box.

-- For the type of oscillator, select “Formant” (see blog: USING FORMANTS TO SYNTHESIZE VOWEL SOUNDS).
+- For the oscillator type, select "Formant" .
 When a formant oscillator is used in Massive, the positions of the formants are determined by the intensity knob.
 Moving this will transpose the characteristic resonances of the sound rather than the fundamental pitch.
 The idea is to emulate an instrument with a body.
-Try nudging intensity 5-10% – notice the formants shift, but remain in their position as you play different notes.
+Try nudging intensity 5-10% - notice the formants shift but remain in their position as you play different notes.
 Find a sweet spot for intensity and leave it there.

-- Lastly, for this oscillator, send it all to filter one by moving the filter mix faders to up.
+- Lastly, send it all to filter one for this oscillator by moving the filter mix faders up.
 I will go over the filter functionality later.

 - Leave the pitch a 0